Generalized State Discrimination for Tunable Quantum Key Distribution: Background Studies and Technical Overview

 \subsection{Quantum State Discrimination}

+The problem is defined as detecting the correct state among a set of quantum states that is sent from one party to another.
 Quantum state discrimination protocols are categorized based on the trade-off they make between the probability of error and the allowance of inconclusive outcomes.
 These protocols are essential in applications involving non-orthogonal quantum states, where perfect discrimination is forbidden by the structure of quantum mechanics.

 Let $\ket{\psi_1},\ket{\psi_2}$ be two non-orthogonal pure states with known a priori probabilities.
 The goal of a discrimination protocol is to design a measurement, projective or generalized (POVM), that extracts the maximum amount of information about the input state, according to specific optimality criteria.
 Three primary discrimination strategies are commonly studied in this regard: